The ZwAllocateVirtualMemory routine reserves, commits, or both, a region of pages within the user-mode virtual address space of a specified process.

 If MEM_PHYSICAL is set, MEM_RESERVE must also be set.
 No other flags may be set.

 If MEM_PHYSICAL is set, Protect must be set to PAGE_READWRITE.

 The specified region of pages is to be reserved.
 One of MEM_COMMIT, MEM_RESET, or MEM_RESERVE must be set.

 Reset the state of the specified region so that if the pages are in paging file, they are discarded and pages of zeros are brought in.
 If the pages are in memory and modified, they are marked as not modified so that they will not be written out to the paging file.
 The contents are not zeroed.
 The Protect parameter is not used, but it must be set to a valid value.

 One of MEM_COMMIT, MEM_RESET, or MEM_RESERVE must be set.

 If MEM_RESET is set, no other flag may be set.

 The specified region should be created at the highest virtual address possible based on ZeroBits.

 - Protect [in]

-Bitmask containing page protection flags that specify the protection desired for the committed region of pages.
-The possible values are:
+A bitmask containing page protection flags that specify the protection desired for the committed region of pages.
+The following table describes these flags.